roedll/maven-jasper-export-plugin/README.md

 Introduction
 ============

-Maven plugin to export jasper files to PDF, HTML or XMl using MySQL as data source.
+Maven plugin to export jasper files to PDF, HTML or XML using MySQL as data source.

 Usage and configuration
 =======================